craigduncanlab/spatial-text-editor-v1/README.md

 # Simple instructions

+## Open Markdown document

+Choose File --> Open MD Document.

+This will open up a markdown document inside a block container(s).

+As markdown parsing functions are added, this will parse the markdown file and divide into appropriate boxes.

-## New Concepts
+## New Blocks

-Choose New and Concept to create a new file structure.
+Choose New and Block to create a new container for a markdown heading 1 block.

-## Adding or Moving Concept Boxes

-Open up a Concept Box by double-clicking.
-To Add a New Concept inside an existing concept:
- (1) Click inside the 'Concepts Area' inside a Concept Box, then:

- (2) Choose new concept while the Concepts Area is selected.

-## Save and Re-Open

-Save and Re-Open existing markdown documents from the File Menu.